Last updated September 5th, 2023

 That seemed to explain the higher amount of shared DNA, and even though it still seemed a bit too high, I thought it was due to the randomness of DNA inheritance typical for such a distant relationship.

 But then I noticed that V.A. was also matching K.M.Q., one of my American cousins on Ancestry.
 (E.A.S. tested at 23andme and could not be compared directly to K.M.Q.)

 That was not supposed to be the case.
 A while ago K.M.Q. and I found our common ancestor quite quickly – which was remarkable, because that ancestor was a MILLER.
 According to a marriage record, Simon Miller and Rosa Louis were the parents of my great great grandmother Sophia Miller.
 According to the documents K.M.Q. received from her uncle (and also forwarded to me) her line can be traced back to Simon and Rosa as well.
 Their son Johann (John) Simon Miller emigrated to the United States and was the great grandfather of K.M.Q.

 I just learned that the Antoni sisters were also related to my great great grandfather Johannes Arnhold.
 And now also to his wife?
 And if yes, then how?

 Then a light bulb went on.
 I wasn’t really interested in V.A.’s and E.A.S.’s maternal side of the family before, because I always assumed our relation was through their paternal side only.
 I asked what the maiden name of their mother was and got “Anna Miller” as an answer.
 Everything made perfect sense now!
 I quickly checked our family tree to see how many brothers my great great grandmother Sophia Miller had.
 Apart from John Simon, there were also Matthias and Raimund.
 I then asked about Anna Miller’s patronymic.
 “Anna Raimundovna” was the answer…

 That makes it more difficult to assign the DNA segments my family shares with the Antoni sisters to a single line, because it is a mixture of Antoni, Arnhold and Miller segments.
-(A long overdue update: Most of these segments have been assigned to the right family lines with the help of Visual phasing!)
+(After visually phasing my mother’s chromosomes and those of her siblings, I was able to assign these DNA to the right family lines after all.)